Nguyen Hue Walking Street: Travel Guide, Things to Do & How to Get There

 Saigon Opera House hosts a variety of performances, ranging from opera and ballet to Vietnamese cultural shows

-Museum of Ho Chi Minh City (700 m)
+Ho Chi Minh City Museum (700 m)

-Set in a beautiful colonial-era building surrounded by gardens, the Museum of Ho Chi Minh City offers an insightful look into the city's past.
+Set in a beautiful colonial-era building surrounded by gardens, the Ho Chi Minh City Museum offers an insightful look into the city's past.
 Just a short walk from Nguyen Hue, the museum covers everything from Vietnam’s struggle for independence to the development of Saigon through the ages.
 Exhibits include historical artifacts, photographs, and personal items related to President Ho Chi Minh and the city’s transformation over time.
 The tranquil setting and thoughtful displays make it a meaningful stop for those wanting to understand the historical and cultural roots of modern-day Ho Chi Minh City.

 Set in a beautiful colonial-era building surrounded by gardens, the Museum of Ho Chi Minh City offers an insightful look into the city's past